 Nick Carter is being sued by Shannon Ruth for allegedly sexually assaulting her while she was a minor in 2001.
+Three months after the lawsuit was filed against him, Carter claimed he has 12 witnesses to support him, TMZ reported in March 2023.
 However, this isn’t the first time he has faced sexual assault allegations.
 Melissa Schuman, a former member of the girl band Dream, took to her personal blog on November 21, 2017, to claim she was raped by Nick in 2003.
 The Backstreet Boy stare denied all allegations.
 Scroll down for everything we know.

 Was Nick Carter Accused of Raping Melissa Schuman?